mdsol/appconnect-ios/README.md

 1. Import the linked CRF into Rave for a subject of your choosing.
 2. Log in with the sample app using the credentials of the subject you chose.

 > You should see two forms, Form 1 and Form 2.
-The former is hardcoded to open as a one-page form.
-The latter will open as a multi-page form.
+Form 1 opens as one page.
+Form 2 opens as multiple pages.